 But let’s justify this for a second (as any addict will) – they provide insight, inspiration and oggle factor in equal measures.
 As an avid home cook and blogger it’s also clearly my job to have as many cookbooks and magazines as possible… right?
 Anyway, here is a little round-up on my books – what I love and what I do.

-I actually stole this idea off my good friend Hannah - her house is one of my favourites for cookbook perving.
-She takes things a little further than me by colour coding for ingredients but I'm happy just to tab anything I've cooked.
-I also add a score out of 10 and any notes about improvements/ changes...
-When you head back to that book at a later date, its super helpful!
+I actually stole this idea from my good friend Hannah – her house is one of my favourites for cookbook perving.
+She takes things a little further than me by colour coding for ingredients but I’m happy just to tab anything I’ve cooked.
+I also add a score out of 10 and any notes about improvements/changes… When you head back to that book at a later date, its super helpful!

 The best recipe books are the ones you make yourself – I have a recipe journal and a scrapbook and both have been with me for most of my adult life.
 The scrapbook I started when I was back at uni and it’s been with me ever since.
 There are so many things stuck in there – from supermarket recipe cards to things cut out of magazines.
 The pages are all full now but I still use it as a valuable resource.